-In December 2020, Baker Hughes received notice that the SEC is conducting a formal investigation that Baker Hughes understands is related to its books and records and internal controls regarding sales of its products and services in projects impacted by U.S. sanctions.
-Baker Hughes is cooperating with the SEC and providing requested information.
-Baker Hughes has also initiated an internal review with the assistance of external legal counsel regarding internal controls and compliance related to U.S. sanctions requirements.
-While Baker Hughes' review remains ongoing, in September 2021, Baker Hughes voluntarily informed the Office of Foreign Assets Control ("OFAC") that non-U.S. Baker Hughes affiliates in two foreign countries appear to have received payments, involving U.S. touchpoints, that are subject to debt restrictions pursuant to applicable U.S. sanctions laws.
-In February 2022, OFAC informed Baker Hughes that it has issued a cautionary letter and that it will not pursue a civil monetary penalty or further enforcement action.
-The cautionary letter reflects OFAC's final enforcement response to Baker Hughes' voluntary self-disclosure.
-Baker Hughes provided copies of its correspondence with OFAC to the SEC.
-As the SEC investigation is ongoing, Baker Hughes cannot anticipate the timing, outcome or possible impact of the SEC investigation or review, financial or otherwise.
+In December 2020, the Company received notice that the SEC is conducting a formal investigation that the Company understands is related to its books and records and internal controls regarding sales of its products and services in projects impacted by U.S. sanctions.
+The Company is cooperating with the SEC and providing requested information.
+The Company has also initiated an internal review with the assistance of external legal counsel regarding internal controls and compliance related to U.S. sanctions requirements.
+While the Company's review remains ongoing, in September 2021, the Company voluntarily informed the Office of Foreign Assets Control ("OFAC") that non-U.S. Baker Hughes affiliates in two foreign countries appear to have received payments, involving U.S. touchpoints, that are subject to debt restrictions pursuant to applicable U.S. sanctions laws.
+In February 2022, OFAC informed the Company that it has issued a cautionary letter and that it will not pursue a civil monetary penalty or further enforcement action.
+The cautionary letter reflects OFAC's final enforcement response to the Company's voluntary self-disclosure.
+The Company provided copies of its correspondence with OFAC to the SEC.
+As the SEC investigation is ongoing, the Company cannot anticipate the timing, outcome or possible impact of the SEC investigation or review, financial or otherwise.